 We recommend wearing a single pair of thin ski socks.
 One pair is enough, really.
 Multiple socks or too thick a sock puts pressure on the tops of your feet, reducing circulation and resulting in cold and numb feet.
 Thick socks also give you less control over your skis – top racers often ski only in nylons or no socks at all!
 Choose socks made of wool or a wicking synthetic material, and avoid cotton socks - cotton absorbs sweat but keeps it close to your skin rather than moving it away.

-4. Start by buckling the top two buckles lightly to seat the tongue on the instep of the foot.
+- Start by buckling the top two buckles lightly to seat the tongue on the instep of the foot.
 After fastening the Velcro power strap, flex the boot forward (hard) a few times with bottom buckles still unbuckled.
 This will pull your toes away from the front of the boot and push your heel deep in the heel pocket.
-This is where your foot will sit while skiing.
 Now fasten all the buckles snugly, but don’t over-tighten them to the point of discomfort.
 Keep in mind that your boots, at this point, are the tightest they will ever be.

-5. Now that you’re buckled up, spend some time standing with your feet parallel in a ski stance while simulating ski motions.
+- Now that you’re buckled up, spend some time standing with your feet parallel in a ski stance while simulating ski motions.
 Flex the boot forward by driving your knee over your toe.
 The upper cuff should hinge at the ankle.
 If you are only able to hinge at the hips and can’t move the upper cuff forward with your lower leg, the boot may be too stiff for you.
-Remember too that your living room is probably around 70 degrees F. and the boot will get stiffer when it’s cold.
+Also remember that your living room is probably around 70°F (21°C) and the boot will get stiffer when it’s cold.
 While flexing the boot, roll the boots side to side as if rolling the skis from edge to edge.
 If possible, do this in front of an audience – another skier can often tell if you’re flexing the boot properly or if the boot is overpowering you.

 To make sure you’re in the right size boot, do a “shell fit.”
 Liners will compress with use and the overall fit will get looser, but the shell size won’t change.

-3. Now center your foot side to side in the shell and see if you can fit a finger between the shell and both sides of your ankle.
-If your ankle bone is actually contacting the shell you may need to try a different boot or have a boot fitter modify the shell, or build you a footbed.
+- Now center your foot side to side in the shell and see if you can fit a finger between the shell and both sides of your ankle.
+If your ankle bone is actually contacting the shell you may need to try a different boot, have a boot fitter modify the shell, or build you a footbed.

 After determining that you’re in the right size shell, spend some time wearing the boots around your house.
 Standing in the boots and going through the motions of skiing while watching a movie is a good way to start the process of making the liner foam conform to your foot, as well as acclimating your feet to the feel of ski boots.
 If you’re new to skiing, remember that no ski boot will feel as comfortable as your street shoes, but stick with it – your street shoes won’t cut it for sliding down the mountain.